tsaiy/CAI_AMP_Synthetic_Data_Studio/docs/technical_overview.md

     graph.add_edge(v1, v2)

 graph.dfs(1)
-"""
-}
+"""},
+{'question': 'How do you read a CSV file into a pandas DataFrame?', 'solution': """You can use pandas.read_csv().
+Here's an example: import pandas as pd df = pd.read_csv('data.csv')\n
+"""}]
 </examples>

 Write a programming question-pair for the following topic:

-"""Requirements:
+Requirements:
 - Each solution must include working code examples
 - Include explanations with the code
 - Follow the same format as the examples
-- Ensure code is properly formatted with appropriate indentation"""
+- Ensure code is properly formatted with appropriate indentation
 <topic>Depth-First Search traversal in graphs</topic>
 ```